baier233/x64dbg/docs/gui/settings/GUI.md

 ## Enable Load/Save Tab Order

-Allow x64dbg to load and save tab order.
-If not set, x64dbg will always use the default tab order.
+Allow MARENOL to load and save tab order.
+If not set, MARENOL will always use the default tab order.

 ## Show Watch Labels in Side Bar